Apprenticeships explained

 What is an apprenticeship?

-An apprenticeship is a programme of learning that an individual takes over a period of time.
-An apprenticeship ends with a formal assessment, leading to a recognised qualification.
+An apprenticeship is a programme of learning that an individual takes over a period of time, usually between 12-48 months and is a partnership between an employer and an apprenticeship provider, and ends with a formal assessment, leading to a recognised qualification.
 An apprentice is employed in an organisation and the majority of their learning takes place ‘on-the-job’ i.e. within the workplace.

 Benefits of apprenticeships